 The application offers four different kinds of task, as follows.

-1. Sleep
+1. Use no resources

 This option enables you to enter the operation parameter in milliseconds as the duration for a process to sleep.
 None of the activity for the other task types occurs for this task.